toji/toji.dev/webgpu-gltf-case-study/index.md

 If you look carefully you can see that these in fact represent the same buffer layout!
 Our simple de-duping system from the previous code sample won't recognize that, though, because of a few differences:

  - Even though the same buffer layouts are used, the order is different.
- - Similarly, the postion and normal attributes are declared in a different order in the second layout.
+ - Similarly, the position and normal attributes are declared in a different order in the second layout.

 Fortunately, we can still allow our code to recognize these as the same layout.
 This is because the order of the buffers in the pipeline descriptor _doesn't matter_ as long as at draw time we set the buffers in the corresponding slots.
 Similarly, the order that attributes are declared in doesn't have any effect on how the vertex data shows up in the shader as long as the `shaderLocation` stays consistent.
 So we can increase the number of potential shared pipelines by sorting each buffer's attributes by `shaderLocation`, then sorting the buffers by the `attributes[0].shaderLocation`.